How To Promote Your Art: 10 Strategies That Work

 For example, Google and YouTube offer tons of information that will help you master the fundamentals of SEO.

 That will be enough to start implementing SEO on your blog posts.
-However, SEO changes constantly, so you’ll have to keep improving your abilities.

-6) Do Promotion On Social Media
+6) Promote Your Art On Social Media Channels

 Quite frankly, one of the first things you should do once you start learning how to promote your art is to find out where your target audience is.